JordanRayne/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/priorExperience.md

 ---
 **NOTE**

 * Describe your past experience of computing.
+  In my first year of middle school I got my first iphone it was a samsung.
+I was able to take the back side off but all I could really see was the battery.
+Then I Upgraded, not the newest phone but it got the job done.
+One day
 * What do you know and what would you like to learn from this module?

 ---